Who are we?

 We will collect information such as your name, address, telephone number and location.
 We may also collect information which may be sensitive to you, such as any medical issues you may have which you think we should know about.
 The information we need and how we secure it for each service we provide is set out in privacy notices on our website, or on posters at events we attend.

 All the services we provide that need your personal data have a privacy notice.
 This sets out what data we need, why we need it, how we will store it, and what we will do with it.
 Once we have told you how we will use your data, we cannot usually then use it for another purpose without your permission.
 This is called reprocessing.

 If we think we will need to share the information you provide, we will tell you with whom and why we need to share it as part of the privacy notice.
 If you have to right to object to us sharing your data we will tell you how.

-The privacy notices we have written are all one side of A4 paper, or are one PC screen wide at standard resolutions.
-We have done this to make them as short and accessible as possible.
+The privacy notices we have written are being converted to web pages as time allows.
+We are doing this to make them accessible as possible.
 If you have any questions about how we process your information please contact us.

 What if we get it wrong?

 If you think we have mishandled any data you have provided to us, you should email the data protection officer at email@example.com, or contact us using the details on this website.

 If you are not satisfied with our response, you have a right of appeal.
 You can also contact the Office of the Information Commissioner.